LiquidPlayer/LiquidCore/README.md

 The LiquidCore Project
 ----------------------

 LiquidCore enables Node.js virtual machines to run inside Android and iOS apps.
-It provides a complete runtime environment, including a virtual file system and native MySQL support.
+It provides a complete runtime environment, including a virtual file system and native SQLite3 support.

 LiquidCore also provides a convenient way for Android developers to [execute raw JavaScript](https://github.com/LiquidPlayer/LiquidCore/wiki/LiquidCore-as-a-Native-Javascript-Engine) inside of their apps, as iOS developers can already do natively with JavaScriptCore.